Viewing street art in the creative district of Wynwood

 - Miami (MIA)

-Art Deco on the Beach
+Art Deco on Miami Beach

 Little Havana is a center for Miami’s vibrant Cuban community.
-You’ll find food trucks, the best Cuban sandwiches around and late-night salsa clubs like The Ball & Chain, a Little Havana favorite.
-Calle Ocho on Southwest Eighth Street is where Miami Carnival takes place each year.
+You’ll find food trucks, the best Cuban sandwiches around and late-night salsa clubs like Ball & Chain, a Little Havana favorite.
+Calle Ocho on Southwest Eighth Street is where Carnival Miami takes place each year.
 Stop by the family-owned Cuban cigar factory El Titan de Bronze and watch skilled craftsmen roll authentic Cuban cigars.
 Miami is also home to the ever-evolving Little Haiti, which features an authentic flavor of Haiti alongside new, hip businesses.

 Miami is home to the world’s largest collection of art deco architecture.